Course Definitions and Format

 A group study of the known and established literature of a field, or other evidence, for purposes of scholarly development.

 (Prefix) 179, 279, 379, 479, and 679

-NDSU faculty directed, part-term experience or field study in a foreign country.
+NDSU instructed experience or field study in a foreign country.
 Conducted in English for residence credit.
-Prerequisite: Prior approval by the Office of International Programs and major department.
+Prerequisite: Prior approval by the International Student and Study Abroad Services and major department.
 May be repeated.
-Graded 'P' or 'F' (undergraduate) or 'S' or 'U' (graduate).

 Case Studies, 1-3